 Five bodies, five intersecting storylines, five lives . . . each searching for hope and redemption

-Five unidentified bodies are brought in to the Wayne County morgue on Halloween night.
-Although each character is on a separate journey, fate leads each of the five victims to cross paths on the streets of Detroit en route to their tragic demise.
+Five unidentified bodies lie in the Wayne County morgue on Halloween night.
+Although each character was on a separate journey, fate leads each of the five victims to cross paths on the streets of Detroit en route to their tragic demise.